Glossary-Definitions-Clinical Practice, Statistics and Research

 Sarcomere The region of a myofibril between two successive Z discs is a sarcomere (sar´ko-mĕr; “muscle segment”).
 Averaging 2 μm long, a sarcomere is the smallest contractile unit of a muscle fiber—the functional unit of skeletal muscle.
 It contains an A band flanked by half an I band at each end.
 Within each myofibril, the sarcomeres align end to end like boxcars in a train.

 Scatter plot.
-The plot of points that results when a distribution of paired X and values are plotted on a graph. '
+The plot of points that results when a distribution of paired X and Y values are plotted on a graph. '

 Scheffe Test.
 A method of making all possible comparisons after ANOV A.